Shannon Phillips: In the news

-On October 1, 2019, reporter Carrie Tait with The Globe and Mail reported that families of the athletes involved in the Humboldt Broncos bus crash in 2018 are urging the United Conservative Party (UCP) not to ease training standards for semi-truck drivers.
+On October 1, 2019, reporter Carrie Tait of The Globe and Mail reported that families of the athletes involved in the Humboldt Broncos bus crash in 2018 are urging the (UCP) not to ease training standards for semi-truck drivers.
 According to reporting, Minister Devin Dreeshen and Premier Jason Kenney indicated their support for relaxing those training standards for semi-truck drivers in some sectors including farmers.
 Ryan Straschnitzki, a player who was paralyzed in the crash, has since praised the new training standards and called for higher standards instead of lower standards, saying "The better the safety, the more lives that can be saved.”
 Toby Boulet, a leading voice among the parents of the players in the crash for increased training standards, said "I would love to hear Mr Devin Dreeshen's views and the views of any other[s] who are placing the value of a truck full of grain over my son’s life."
 Phillips sided with the players and their families, saying, "It is unfortunate that Jason Kenney doesn’t care about the perspective of family members of the Humboldt Broncos...
 There has got to be a way for him to address those safety concerns rather than throwing them out in the name of a red tape fantasy.”

 In July 2020, two members of the Lethbridge Police Service were demoted for inappropriately using their police jobs in 2017 to follow and photograph Phillips, then the Minister of Environment and Parks of Alberta.
 Phillips was in the process of meeting with stakeholders in the lead-up to the formation of Castle Provincial Park, where the two officers had an interest in off-road vehicle driving.
 One of the officers took photos of the meeting and ran a police check on the stakeholder; the photo was later published on Facebook under a pseudonym alongside criticism of the NDP government.
 After an investigation by the Medicine Hat Police Service, charges were laid against the two officers, who admitted to the misconduct charges.

+Phillips resigned as an MLA effective July 1, 2024, having opted out of the Alberta New Democrats leadership race following the retirement of Rachel Notley as leader, believing that she had accomplished enough in politics, had unnamed opportunities in the private sector and wanted to spend more time with her two teenage sons.
+The provincial by-election to replace her was held in December 2024.